 4.6.1.
 Robots participating in the Humanoid League competitions must be mostly black or of dark grey color (i.e. RAL 7011 Iron Grey or darker) and non reflective.
 Less than 10% of the total body surface may have a higher reflectance, e.g. gray or white.
 Less than 1% of the total body surface may be colored.
-Any color used for the field (green, yellow, blue) or the ball (orange) must be avoided.
+Robots may also be colored in aluminimum-like silver, grey or white but then their feet must be colored black.
+Any color used for the field (green, yellow, blue) or the ball (orange) or the opponent team's team markers must be avoided.
 Arms, legs and bodies of the robot must be of solid shape appearance.